 Show the guests that you actually care about every single problem and work hard to put them right.
 You don’t want to gain a reputation as a hotel that has no interest in their guests and is just bothered about the money.

-Nobody wants to be hassled or nagged to do anything.
+Nobody wants to be hassled or pressured to do anything.
 Everybody has been hassled by someone at some point in their life to fill out a survey and the more they press, the less likely you are to do it.
-Fact.

 So, you need to be smart about how you approach your guests to fill in your survey.
 Why not offer them an incentive?
 Perhaps a discount on their next trip, for example.
 Incentives are a great way to entice people into completing surveys.